- Transformations in Television Industries

 We envisage several publication outputs from the conference as well as other forms of impact.

-Registration is £100 for academics with permanent positions and £50 for students and underemployed participants.
+Registration will be £100 for academics with permanent positions and £50 for students and underemployed participants and will open later in the year.

 Please register via Eventbrite.